 - Contact allergy from Feverfew is known.
 Asteraceae dermatitis Symptoms include:

 - Lip swelling

-Several test-tube studies and animal models have observed inhibition of platelet aggregation on use of feverfew.
+Several test-tube studies, and animal models have observed inhibition of platelet aggregation on the use of feverfew.
 But, no significant effects were seen in a small study of 10 patients receiving feverfew.

 CONTRAINDICATIONS OF FEVERFEW LEAF & STEM

 The herb is not to be used during pregnancy as it may cause the uterus to contract, increasing the risk of miscarriage or premature delivery.